yiisoft/yii2/framework/UPGRADE-22.md

 `ColumnSchema::$defaultValue`; Yii2 `2.0.x` incorrectly reported `0`.
 Review code that compares reflected default values
 or calls `ActiveRecord::loadDefaultValues()` for models containing these columns.

-On MySQL `8.0.13+`, expression-based column defaults reported as `DEFAULT_GENERATED` now expose a `yii\db\Expression` through `ColumnSchema::$defaultValue` instead of the raw string.
-This includes parenthesized literal defaults required by types such as `TEXT` and `JSON`.
+On MySQL `8.0.13+`, executable expression-based column defaults reported as `DEFAULT_GENERATED` now expose a `yii\db\Expression` through `ColumnSchema::$defaultValue` instead of the raw string.
+Quoted string literals in expression form (the only default syntax MySQL accepts for `TEXT` and `BLOB` columns, also reported for `DEFAULT ('...')` on other string types) decode to their PHP string value: the character-set introducer is discarded and backslash-escaped quotes and backslashes are resolved. `JSON` defaults are exempt and remain `yii\db\Expression` instances.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
-MariaDB does not report the `DEFAULT_GENERATED` metadata; its `TEXT` and `JSON` defaults, which MariaDB stores in expression form, are exposed as a `yii\db\Expression` as well, and a `JSON` default that is valid JSON is returned decoded.
+MariaDB reports no `DEFAULT_GENERATED` metadata: its quoted `TEXT` and `BLOB` literal defaults decode the same way, remaining `TEXT` expressions are exposed as `yii\db\Expression`, and a `JSON` default decodes when it is valid JSON and reflects as `yii\db\Expression` otherwise.
 Expression defaults on other MariaDB column types still reflect as plain strings.

-On PostgreSQL, expression-based column defaults reported by `pg_get_expr()` — operator expressions, function calls, and the `nextval(...)` default of a non-primary-key `serial` column — now expose an executable `yii\db\Expression` through `ColumnSchema::$defaultValue`.
+On PostgreSQL, expression-based column defaults reported by `pg_get_expr()` (operator expressions, function calls, and the `nextval(...)` default of a non-primary-key `serial` column) now expose an executable `yii\db\Expression` through `ColumnSchema::$defaultValue`.
 Yii2 `2.0.x` mangled these values: `integer DEFAULT (1 + 2)` reflected as `1`, a `jsonb` expression default as `null`, and a non-primary-key `serial` default as a raw string.
 Reflected quoted string literals also unescape SQL-doubled quotes now (`'O''Reilly'` reflects as `O'Reilly`).
 Review strict type